Stape

 • Basically, any situations when you need to store and extract cookies of the same user

-The cookie reStore tag uses Firestore to preserve cookies on one site and extracts them on another.
-Since you will use one Firestore collection for both sites, ensure both have access to the same Firestore database.
+The cookie reStore tag uses Firestore or Stape Store to preserve cookies on one site and extract them on another.
+Since you will use one Firestore collection for both sites, if you configure with Firestore, ensure both have access to the same Firestore database.

 In this example, I will store fbc, fbp and channel_flow cookies on the site https://wp-demo.stape.io/ and restore them on https://stape.dev/.